MuhammadJaafer/MuhammadJaafer/README.md

 # 💻 Muhammad Jaafar
 **`Software Engineer | Front-End Developer`**

-I'm a 2-year front-end developer skilled in creating user-friendly web apps with HTML, CSS, JS, and TypeScript.
-I specialize in React.js, Next.js, and Astro.js, and I am experienced with Redux and testing frameworks like Jest, react-testing-library, Cypress, and Playwright.
-I'm proficient in CSS frameworks, design tools, Git, GitHub, and Firebase integration.
-Committed to delivering high-quality, responsive web apps.
+Junior front-end developer with 2 years of experience in web development.
+Currently studying software engineering at Mutah University.
+Proficient in JavaScript, TypeScript, React, Next.js, Redux, Astro, and testing frameworks including Jest, react-testing-library, Cypress, and Playwright.
+Skilled in UI/UX design using Figma.
+Experienced in version control with Git and working with Firebase.
+Committed to continuous learning and growth in the field of web development.

 **visit my [portfolio](https://m7mad.dev/) for better experience**